levibe/sublime/README.md

 Boxy Ocean theme with customized preferences.

-Snippets for Javascript, Node, Vue.
+Javascript, Node, and Vue snippets with no semicolons and tab indenting.

 ## Setup